Cycling Across The World To Australia: Balladonia To Caiguna | Travelsonabike2

 I expected today’s ride to be boring, but my psyching up for a boring ride must have worked.
 And with a slight tailwind, I flew down the road.
 I’ve seen a lot of dead kangaroos along the side of the road today.
 And even more owls, they must fly into the trucks at night.

 I stopped for a break at one of the rest areas along “Australia’s longest straight stretch of road.”
-I parked my bike against the bench, got a drink and muffin out of my panniers.
-I’d bought the muffin from the roadhouse this morning just before leaving and was looking forward to it.
+I parked my bike against the bench, got a drink and a muffin out of my panniers.
+I’d bought the muffin from the roadhouse this morning, just before leaving and was looking forward to it.

 So Much For A Break

 As I sat on the bench, I started to unwrap my muffin when a pretty little yellow and brown bird landed next to me.
 I thought that’s a friendly bird and continued to unwrap my muffin.
 As I was unwrapping my muffin, the bird came even closer and tried to peck the muffin!
 I tried to shoo it off.
-It moved away briefly but then came straight back and started to attack the muffin.
+It moved away briefly, but then came straight back and started to attack the muffin.
 Then another five or six other birds joined in and began to attack me!
 I scoffed the muffin down as fast as possible and made a hasty escape with the birds still attacking me!
 No matter how hard I tried, they wouldn’t leave me alone!
 Once I’d moved from the rest area, they left me alone.
 That’s probably why I finished so early today.
 I didn’t have a break!

 So now, apart from spiders, kangaroos and snakes, I now have to watch out for birds!
 And to top it all, apparently, I won’t have a phone signal until I get to Ceduna, which is about a six-day ride away!